If you are thinking about applying to Presentation College, the fee for the application is $25.

 Some students apply to college early because they believe it will help their chances.
 Early deadlines may increase the chance of being admitted, since applying early shows your are very interested in a school, and your application is being considered before all the regular decision applicants apply.

-Presentation College is anot competitive school to get into.
+Getting into Presentation College is not competitive.
 Presentation College evaluates applicants carefully based on multiple criteria to decide who to admit, and who to deny.

 In 2021, Presentation College accepted 74% of students, around 250 of the 340 students who applied.